 Note: Businesses desiring sponsorship that requires community contribution staffing will not be available until there is sufficient infrastructure in place.
 This includes our tourism revenue stream that is foundational to the financial viability of One Community and sponsoring entrepreneurs.

-An example of a community sponsored business that is built into the One Community revenue stream model is home ownership.
-Once a Community Pioneer has contributed to One Community for 18 months they own the home they helped build.
-If they decide to leave One Community, this home is managed and maintained by One Community under the community-sponsored economics model as a revenue-producing timeshare.
-An open book financial agreement between the home owner and One Community (who is the manager of funds as business sponsor) is maintained, and distribution of funds to the home owner and One Community happen at the end of each fiscal year.
+An example of a community sponsored business that is built into the One Community revenue stream model is Home Shares.
+Once a Community Pioneer has contributed to One Community for 18 months they own the Home Share for the home they helped build.
+If they decide to leave One Community, this Home Share is managed and maintained by One Community under the community-sponsored economics model as a revenue-producing timeshare.
+An open book financial agreement between the Home Share owner and One Community (who is the manager of funds as business sponsor) is maintained, and distribution of funds to the Home Share owner and One Community happen at the end of each fiscal year.
 Necessary repairs, etc. are paid for from the solvency account.

 Note: Timeshare and tourism rental are foundational revenue streams for One Community and rentals owned and operated 100% by One Community receive priority in the rental process.